Tokyo silverware Tokyo ginki

 What is Tokyo silverware ?

-Tokyo Silverware is a form of metal handicraft produced mainly in Tokyo wards such as Taito-ku, Arakawa-ku and Bunkyo-ku.
-It is a traditional craft that has been passed down from the Edo Period, and even today there are artisans known as tankinshi, choukanshi and shiageshi that continue with the same techniques.
-Silver is used as the main raw material, and there is a wide range of products including containers, ornaments, ear-cleaning picks and personal accessories.
-Silver is also used for the production of many types of cutlery, such as baby spoons and pastry knives, as it is harmless and long-lasting.
+Tokyo silverware (called Tokyo ginki in Japanese) is a form of metal handicraft produced mainly in different wards of Tokyo like Taito, Arakawa, and Bunkyo.
+It is a traditional craft that has been passed down from the Edo period (1603-1868), and even today there are artisans called tankinshi, choukanshi and shiageshi that use the same techniques.
+Silver is used as the main raw material, and there is a wide range of products including tableware, ornaments, ear picks, and personal accessories.
+Cutlery is also produced, such as baby spoons and pastry knives, as it is safe and long-lasting.

-The characteristics of Tokyo Silverware are its elegant radiance peculiar to silver and its chic Edo-style appearance.
-Most of the processes involved in its production require diligent work, and artisans make use of various techniques to produce unique articles.
+Notable features of Tokyo silverware are its elegant sheen specific to silver and chic appearance.
+Most of the steps involved in its production require diligent work and artisans make use of various techniques to produce unique pieces.
 Also, silver reacts with sulfide gas in the air to produce a sulfurization phenomenon where it gradually loses its luster.
-The various textures that can be enjoyed with the finishing method known as furubi, which produces an antique-style atmosphere using this phenomenon, are another of the silverware’s charms.
+The different color tones that result from a finishing method known as furubi, which produces an antique-style feeling using this phenomenon, are another of the silverware's charms.

-Tokyo Silverware boasts consistent popularity thanks to the refined style of the artisans’ techniques, and is used for an array of gifts and souvenirs in addition to items for daily use.
+Tokyo silverware remains popular thanks to the refined style of the artisans' techniques and is used for an array of gifts and souvenirs, in addition to items for daily use.

-People from around the world were fascinated with Japan’s silver products exhibited at the International Exposition in Paris in 1867, and the excellent techniques and unique ideas behind Japanese silverware became highly topical.
-Thereafter, as European techniques were introduced, silver products with an even more diverse range of appearances started to be produced.
-With the increased travel of foreigners to and from Tokyo after WWII, demand increased among Americans for silver products as souvenirs.
-New products were made later on, and even today people are fascinated by the charms of Tokyo Silverware.
+During the Edo period, there were silverware artisans called shiroganeshi, and artisans of decorative products known as kinkoshi, who created a wide range of items.
+Silverware and silver tools are said to have been popular among merchants back then.
+Japan's silverware was exhibited at the International Exposition in Paris in 1867, interesting people from around the world in the techniques and unique ideas behind Japanese silverware.
+Then, with the introduction of European techniques, silver products with an even more diverse range of appearances started being produced.
+With an increased amount of foreign travel to Tokyo after WWII, there was higher demand by Americans for silverware as souvenirs.
+Then, new products were introduced and even today people are fascinated by Tokyo silverware.

 General Production Process